wely/DevCamp/HOL/dotnet/06-appinsights/README.md

     telemetryClient.TrackEvent("View Profile", profileProperties);
     //#### TRACK A CUSTOM EVENT ####
     ```
-1. Resolve the references in this class and save the open files
+1. Resolve the references in this class and save the open files.

 1. Hit F5 to begin debugging.
 Sign in, view your profile and Sign out a few times.
 Notice the custom events in the portal.